bajracha71/CodingChallenges/CrackingCodingInterview/README.md

 4.4 [Given a binary tree, design an algorithm which creates a linked list of all nodes at each depth ( eg. if you have a tree of depth D, you will have D linked list )](https://leetcode.com/problems/binary-tree-level-order-traversal/)

 4.5 [Implement a function to check if a binary tree is a binary search tree](https://leetcode.com/problems/validate-binary-search-tree/)

+4.6 Write an algorithm to find the next node (i.e in-order successor) of a given node in a binary search tree.
+You may assume that each node has a link to its parents.